 It is grown on Konkan and Kerala's coast in India and is commonly used in spices like garam masala.

 It is a spice made of a seed of a fruit.
-Nutmeg and Mace are grown on the same tree, the seed is nutmeg, and the fruit is the Mace spice.
+Nutmeg and Mace are grown on the same tree.
+The seed and the fruit is the Mace spice.

-They are commonly used in Indian cuisine to enhance the fragrance of a dish.
+They are commonly used in Indian cuisine to enhance the fragrance and aroma of the dish.